awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 INCLUDE UserID WHERE Users.MEMBERSHIP_STATUS IN ($MEMBERSHIP)
 ```

-The following filter expression excludes users with an `AGE` less than 18\.
+The following filter expression excludes users with an `AGE` less than a value you specify when you get user segments\.

 ```
-EXCLUDE UserID WHERE Users.AGE < 18
+EXCLUDE UserID WHERE Users.AGE < $AGE
 ```

  **Interaction data**